 Thus, the argument for a dynamic model is that in order to understand how it is a perceptual experience happens (whether an aesthetic perceptual experience or otherwise), we need an understanding of how we name the objects in the first place.

 But this creating/naming of objects is not entirely determined by our relativistic or pragmatic concerns; some naming is tethered by the constraints imposed by objective reality.
 And it is here that gist comes into play in an important way.
 This is the way that gist gives us what empiricism traditionally wanted from perception.
-Research has pointed to the fact that some experiences seem to be automatic for the perceiver and provide both the basis for future experiences and a way of rooting the perceiver in the objective world ( Freidman, 1979: 323).
+Firstly, research has pointed to the fact that some experiences seem to be automatic for the perceiver and provide both the basis for future experiences and a way of rooting the perceiver in the objective world ( Freidman, 1979: 323).
 Add to this the fact that the gist experience partially yet accurately locates the external world: It does this by asking in the first 50 msec, “Is it orderly?.”
-Straight vertical and horizontal lines qualify as orderly; horizontal do not.
-The latter seem unstable to us (a tree falling down! a lion darting across the plane!) and slightly threatening (although also often “exciting” and “interesting,” which is in contradistinction from orderly).
+Straight vertical and horizontal lines qualify as orderly; horizontal lines alone do not.
+The latter, especially when they become slightly off-kilter, can seem unstable to us (a tree falling down! a lion darting across the plane!) and slightly threatening (although also often “exciting” and “interesting,” which is in contradistinction from orderly).
 The “orderly” criterion accurately assesses a scene’s basic characteristics.
 This we know with accuracy and objectivity.
 It is thus objective perception of the world.

 Secondly, gist also assesses patterns that are social in nature.
 We recognize famous faces, for example; in that we see what others have told us is important and worth seeing.
 Thus, cognitive top-down pattern recognition is also seen in the gist experience.
 It gives us “interesting” and “complex,” though we are more apt to change our minds on these assessments than we are on orderly, or inside scene/outside scene assessments.
 And this makes sense, as things like “interesting,” “complex” and “a-face-worth-remembering” are largely socially determined.
 Gist is therefore partly cognitive, able to be influenced by social constructs.